funkybob/ugu/docs/index.rst

 - an App server, to do the "work"
 - a Cache for helping performance
 - a Task Queue for jobs that the user doesn't need to wait for.

+uWSGI can provide all of this, and a lot more!

 So let's create a directory for our work to live in.
 We're going to create ``/srv/www/project``.
 The Linux Filesystem Hierarchy Standard proscribes